Doncic, Mavericks win 125-124 thriller over surging Wizards

+DALLAS (AP) — Luka Doncic ended his longest stretch without a triple-double since the Dallas sensation’s rookie year in a back-and-forth thriller against Washington’s Russell Westbrook, the NBA leader in that all-around category.

-DALLAS (AP) — Dorian Finney-Smith hit a go-ahead 3-pointer in the final seconds, Luka Doncic ended his longest stretch without a triple-double since his rookie season and the Dallas Mavericks won a 125-124 thriller over the Washington Wizards on Saturday night.
+The 22-year-old’s career-high 20th assist fed Dorian Finney-Smith for the go-ahead 3-pointer in the final seconds as Doncic also finished with 31 points and 12 rebounds in a 125-124 win over the Washington Wizards on Saturday night.

-Doncic finished with 31 points, 12 rebounds and a career-high 20 assists, the last to Finney-Smith in the right corner for the lead with 9.2 seconds remaining.
+The Mavericks couldn’t hold an 18-point, first-half lead, trailed by eight entering the fourth quarter and held on through four ties in the final four-plus minutes.

 Dallas pulled even with the Los Angeles Lakers for the fifth seed in the Western Conference while improving to a season-high nine games over .500.
+The Mavericks hold the tiebreaker on the defending champions with nine games remaining.

-Russell Westbrook had 42 points, 10 rebounds and nine assists for the Wizards, who lost for just the third time in 15 games in a surge that has put them in position to make the play-in tournament in the Eastern Conference.
+Westbrook had 42 points, 10 rebounds and nine assists for the Wizards, who lost for just the third time in 15 games in a surge that has put them in position to make the play-in tournament in the Eastern Conference.

 Bradley Beal scored 29 points while breaking three ties in the final two minutes, the last time on a pair of free throws for a 124-122 lead with 26 seconds remaining.

-Finney-Smith then hit his sixth 3-pointer in nine attempts.
-He scored 22.
+At the other end, Doncic turned toward the basket from the right wing before flipping a pass to Finney-Smith in the corner, The bucket with 9.2 seconds remaining put Finney-Smith at 6 of 9 from 3, and he finished with 22 points.

 Beal missed an open 3-pointer at the top of the key just before the buzzer, and Doncic grabbed the rebound before tossing the ball over his head behind him to avoid a foul call as the buzzer sounded.
+Doncic has just one turnover.

 Doncic had gone 21 games without a triple-double, his longest stretch since needing 44 games to get his first as a rookie in 2018-19.

-Dallas led by 18 points in the first half, then trailed by eight to start the fourth quarter.
-There were four ties in the last four-plus minutes.
+Westbrook matched his season high for a half with 23 points before the break and kept going in the third, helping Washington outscore Dallas 32-19.
+He was 17 of 30 from the field while playing 40 minutes on the second night of a back-to-back.

+“He willed this comeback,” coach Scott Brooks said.
+“His intensity and determination, his will put us in position.
+I’m proud of our guys giving ourselves a chance.
+The way we started, they could have just said, ‘You know, let’s just wait until we get home.’”

 Doncic was again without European sidekick Kristaps Porzingis, out with right knee soreness after coming out of a game in Detroit two nights earlier.
-Coach Rick Carlisle said Porzingis would miss the second night of a back-to-back Sunday against Sacramento.
+Carlisle said Porzingis would miss the second night of a back-to-back Sunday against Sacramento.

 Maxi Kleber topped his previous season high for a game in the first half, scoring all of his 17 points while also hitting a season-best five 3-pointers before the break.
 The German’s previous game high was 16.